 Conclusion (first impressions)

-Note: This is JUST a first impression!
-I haven’t yet fully explored all features or settings, done anything with routes or airspace or maps, or recorded flights etc. Full review to come!
+Note: This are JUST my first impressions!
+I haven't yet fully explored all features or settings, done anything with routes or airspace or maps, or recorded flights etc.

 Find out more about the Volirium P1